mikhail-ram/gitdocs/README.md

 - `--generate-readme`: Generates a README.md file for the repository.
 - `--generate-docstrings`: Adds docstrings to the code files.
 - `--chat`: Starts an interactive chat session where you can ask questions about the codebase.
+- `--branch <branch_name>`: Specifies the branch of the repository to be used (default branch is used if unspecified).

 ### Features